contour-terminal/contour/README.md

 * Available on all 3 major platforms, Windows, Linux, OS/X.
 * Font Ligatures Support (such as in Fira Code).
 * GPU-accelerated rendering.
+* Blurred behind transparent background when using Windows 10 or KDE window manager on Linux.

 ## Mission Statement